leftamarc/CITS3403-Project/README.md

 After activating the virtual environment, simply use the command "flask run" to run the application.

-You may need to use "pip install" to install some of the dependencies for the application.
+You may use "pip install -r requirements.txt" to install the dependencies for the application.

 The full list of dependencies is found in requirements.txt

 ## Running tests

+To run automated system and unit tests, enter the command "python -m unittest test.<name of test file>"

+the tests can be located in the /test folder.